fazleh2010/term-a-llod-demo/README.md

 ```
 docker pull fazleh/term-a-llod:latest
 ```
-2. run the docker container in your machine
+2. run the docker container on your machine
 ```
 docker run -p 8080:8080 -it fazleh/term-a-llod:latest
 ```